 Redwoods produce wood at a phenomenal rate.
 In 1923, University of California forestry professor Emanuel Fritz established the "Wonder Plot" on an acre of second-growth redwood near Fort Bragg; by 1995 it had produced 343,000 board feet of timber (4,760 board feet per acre/year).
-Of all the world's vegetation types, mature redwood forest produces the greatest biomass per unit area - more than 1,400 metric tons per acre according to one study.14
+Of all the world's vegetation types, mature redwood forest produces the greatest biomass per unit area-more than 1,400 vegetation metric acre according to one study.3